plurb/Aetherwynn-Unstable-Isotopes/Classes/Wizard/Wizard Class.md

 **Spell Save DC** = `8 + your proficiency bonus + your Intelligence modifier`
 **Spell Attack Modifier** = `your proficiency bonus + your Intelligence modifier`

+## Arcane Recover
+*7th-Level Wizard Feature*

+> *You have learned to regain some of your mana through rest.*

+**1/Long Rest:** When you finish a Long Rest, you can choose expended spell slots to recover.
+The spell slots can have a combined level that is equal to or less than half your wizard level (rounded up).
+None of the slots can be 6th level or higher.

+___
+> ### Example
+> If you're a 4th-level wizard, you can recover up to two levels worth of spell slots.
+You can recover either one 2nd-level spell slot or two 1st-level spell slots.
+___